 Student loans come in three types.
 These come from private or federal funds.
 The third type is called a refinancing loan.
 However, the first two are the only ones that new students would, and should, be interested in.

 Refinancing loans are for graduates who would like to consolidate all their borrowing into one lower interest loan.
 This is designed for those who have shown a good track record of payments, and have a good credit score.
 It allows the graduate to pay off all their debt with one payment at a lower rate than normal.
+If you recently graduated from medical school and are feeling bogged down by debt, then medical student loan refinancing is a great option.

 The other two types are the federal student loan, which comes from the government, and the second comes from private institutions such as banks.